websight-io/docs/docs/docs/developers/wcm-mode/index.md

 ## Overview

-Web Content Management mode (WCM mode) is information related to requests about how the content is requested - mode of using the content.
+Web Content Management (WCM) mode configures information related to how content is requested.
+In other words, it refers to the mode through which content is to be used.

 Available modes are:

-- disabled - for the end users requests
+- disabled - for end-user requests
-- edit - for the content editing
+- edit - for content editing
-- preview - for the preview of content editing
+- preview - for previews of content editing

-To set the WCM mode, add the request parameter `wcmmode` to URL pointing to any resource under the `/content/*` path, like `/content/test/pages/some-page.html?wcmmode=disabled`.
+To set the WCM mode, add the request parameter `wcmmode` to the URL that points to any resource under the `/content/*` path.
+For example: `/content/test/pages/some-page.html?wcmmode=disabled`.

 The default mode is `disabled`.

 ## Checking WCM mode

-It is possible to test the current WCM mode, to respond depending on the mode value.
+It is possible to test the current WCM mode and respond depending on the mode value.
+You can achieve this using both HTL and the Java API.

 ### HTL

-In Sling Scripting, including HTL, WCM mode flags are available - can be used to evaluate conditions, i.e. in `data-sly-test`.
+In Sling Scripting, including HTL, WCM mode flags are available.
+They can be used to evaluate conditions via, for example, a `data-sly-test`.

 ```
 <sly data-sly-test="${wcmmode.disabled}">